SNaveenMathew/snaveenmathew.github.io/index.md

 - Applications of machine learning and deep learning in finance
     - Applied classical machine learning models and stacked ensemble to predict the direction of movement of bitcoin price in real-time [[PDF Report](ML_report.pdf)] [[Technical Presentation](ml_finance.html)]
     - Used deep learning to predict the direction of movement (in next 60 seconds) of VWAP of most significant levels in limit order book [[PDF Report](DL_report.pdf)] [[Technical Presentation](dl_finance.html)]
-    - Scaling up preprocessing and feature engineering of limit order book and applying deep learning across tickers to predict the direction of movement of VWAP [[PDF Report](research_final.pdf)] [[Technical Presentation](dl_scaling_finance.html)] [[Article on scaling consecutive row diff using Python](https://medium.com/@snaveenmathew/speeding-up-diff-between-consecutive-rows-in-python-on-my-laptop-74ccccec7e96)]
+    - Deep learning for transfer learning in limit order book analysis and scaling up of financial data preprocessing [[PDF Report](research_final.pdf)] [[Technical Presentation](dl_scaling_finance.html)] [[Article on scaling consecutive row diff using Python](https://medium.com/@snaveenmathew/speeding-up-diff-between-consecutive-rows-in-python-on-my-laptop-74ccccec7e96)]

 ## Knowledge Sharing